rlipscombe/rlipscombe.github.io/index.md

 My name is Roger Lipscombe.
 I live in West London.

+I'm currently taking a couple of months off work.

-I currently work at [Super](https://www.super.xyz/), as a Senior Software Engineer.
-I've been at Super since October 2022.
+From October 2022 until May 2026, I worked at [Super](https://www.super.xyz/), as a Senior Software Engineer, mostly responsible for our Kafka client libraries written in Erlang.

 Prior to that, I was tech lead of the "Microvisor Cloud" development team -- part of the IoT business unit -- at [Twilio](https://twilio.com).
 I was at Twilio for a little over two years, from when they acquired [Electric Imp](https://electricimp.com).
-I started at Electric Imp about 12 years ago.
+I started at Electric Imp in 2013.

-Before joining Electric Imp, I was a Software Architect at [Trayport](http://trayport.com), in London.
-I was at Trayport for a little over 3 years, from April 2010 until August 2013.
-Before *that*, I was at [1E](http://1e.com) for just over 5 years.
-If you want to go back further, check out my [LinkedIn profile](http://www.linkedin.com/in/rlipscombe).

 I went to the [University of Warwick](http://warwick.ac.uk/), between 1994 and 1997, where I received a BSc (Hons) in [Computer Science](http://www.dcs.warwick.ac.uk/).